AmberSJones/pyhydroqc/README.md

 ### model_workflow.py
 Contains functionality to build and train ARIMA and LSTM models, apply the models to make predictions, set thresholds, detect anomalies, widen anomalous events, and determine metrics.
 Depends on anomaly_utilities.py, modeling_utilities.py, and rules_detect.py.
-Wrapper function names are: ARIMA_detect, LSTM_detect_univar, and LSTM_detect_multivar.
+Wrapper function names are: arima_detect, lstm_detect_univar, and lstm_detect_multivar.
 LSTM model workflows include options for vanilla or bidirectional.
 Within each wrapper function, the full detection workflow is followed.
 Options allow for output of plots, summaries, and metrics.

 ### ARIMA_correct.py
 Contains functionality to perform corrections and plot results using ARIMA models.
 Depends on anomaly_utilities.py.
-- ARIMA_group: Ensures that the valid data surrounding anomalous points and groups of points are sufficient forecasting/backcasting.
+- arima_group: Ensures that the valid data surrounding anomalous points and groups of points are sufficient forecasting/backcasting.
-- ARIMA_forecast: Creates predictions of data where anomalies occur.
+- arima_forecast: Creates predictions of data where anomalies occur.
 - generate_corrections: The primary function for determining corrections.
 Passes through data with anomalies and determines corrections using piecewise ARIMA models.
 Corrections are determined by averaging together (cross fade) both a forecast and a backcast.

 ## Dependencies